markshinyounglee/CS118Project1/project/README.md

 After the handshake step, the client and server share the same logic in the while loop since both are symmetrical.

+When we copy the while loop over, three things to keep in mind:
+- for all the debugging information, change "server" <-> "client
+- change sequence number variable: server_seq <-> client.seq
+- change target address variable: server_addr <-> client_addr